View Nepal in Detail

 • Annapurna Base Camp, which is situated at 4,130 meters (13,550 feet) from where you can enjoy the 360-degree views of the Annapurna range and surrounding peaks.

-• Machhapuchhre Base Camp (MBC), which is situated at an altitude of 3,700 meters (12,140 feet) from where you get an up-close view of Machhapuchhre (6,993 meters), considered sacred by the locals.
+• Machhapuchhre Base Camp (MBC), which is situated at an altitude of 3,700 meters (12,140 feet), is where you get an up-close view of Machhapuchhre (6,993 meters), considered sacred by the locals.

-• Experience the culture and traditions of Gurung, Magar, and Tamang people and their local lifestyles.
+• See how the Gurung, Magar, and Tamang people live and learn about their customs and culture.

 Itinerary